 As your modified AGI rises above those amounts, your contribution amount is gradually reduced or “phased out,” and eventually eliminated.

 - Modified AGI.
-Your adjusted gross income is the amount on your tax return before you claim certain deductions, including the standard deduction, any itemized deductions, or the deduction for personal exemptions.
+Your adjusted gross income is the amount on your tax return before you claim certain deductions, including the standard deduction and any itemized deductions.
 Your modified adjusted gross income starts from this number and makes certain changes.
 You get to subtract any income you report because of converting a traditional IRA to a Roth IRA, but you have to add back your regular IRA deduction (if any) and certain tax-exempt amounts.

 - Exceeding the limit.
 Some people aren’t able to predict their income.
 You may be wondering what will happen if you contribute to a Roth IRA early in the year and later learn you don’t qualify for that contribution because your modified AGI is larger than you expected.
 In this situation you can avoid penalties if you take corrective action by the due date (including extensions) of your return for the year of the contribution.